MarkJamesHoward/ScrollToTop/pkg/README.md

 ```

 ### Package Creation:

-This package was created using [@Pika/Pack](https://www.pika.dev/blog/introducing-pika-pack/) which allows us to publish both an ES5 compatible bundle for use in older projects, and also an ES6 package that can be used in newer projects that utilze modules.
+This package was created using [@Pika/Pack](https://www.pika.dev/blog/introducing-pika-pack/).
+So we have an unbundled ES2018 and Web optimised versions in the repository.
+Within the package.json there is a 'module' entry that points to the web optimsed version which should be picked up by bundlers such as Rollup, webpack, parcel etc.